Long Bridge (Potomac River): Flood damage and demolition

-Replacement bridge (1872–1906)
+Second bridge (1872–1906)

 Prior to the flood, the Baltimore and Potomac Railroad Company had been given the rights to the bridges on the condition that they maintain them.
 Immediately following the flood they chose to build a replacement bridge which they worked on from November 1870 until it opened on May 15, 1872.
 The new bridge was 36 ft wide with both a carriageway and a railway, 9 ft above the water, and nearly a mile long with solid abutments built of sandstone from Freestone Point and blue gneiss from the quarries above Georgetown.
 The draws were 61 and 96 ft long.
 The bridge had three parts, a 700 ft bridge over the Washington Channel, a 2,000 ft bridge over the Virginia Channel and a 1,980 ft earth causeway between masonry walls on the flats between the channels.

 On July 2, 1872, the Alexandria and Fredericksburg Railway opened, providing the first direct all-rail connection between the north and Richmond, Virginia.

 Despite the new design the 1872 bridge continued to be damaged by freshets, it blocked river traffic and was not wide enough for two tracks.
 On February 12, 1881, ice freshets damaged the bridge by taking out three spans.
 It re-opened for traffic on February 19, 1881 In 1884, the bridge was rebuilt and strengthened.
 On February 7, 1895, The Evening Star reported that the Potomac was frozen near the docks.
 The ice was five inches thick with an extra two inches of snow on top.
 The ice was being blocked by the Long Bridge.
 The bridge acted as a sort of dam and created conditions that could lead to a flood.
 It had cost the District Government $5,000 to clear the ice in 1893.
 Within 30 years, the railroad and regional leaders began making plans for a replacement.